SecondRicecake/CASM_tmp/Instructions_CASM.md

 ### Making connection lines between nodes

-1. Select 1 node(_Starting Point_) and use right-mouse-click to go to the node menu.
+1. Select one node(_Starting Point_) and use right-mouse-click to go to the node menu.
 2. Click on **'Make Connection From This Node'**
 3. Select a different node (_Destination Point_) and use right-mouse-click to go to the node menu.
 4. Click on **'Make Connection To This Node'**